Lesson 5: Feedback and Testing

 Group: Place students in groups of 2 or 3

 Picking Categories: Circulate the room asking groups to explain how they are forming their categories.
-Remind students that their user may not always say exactly what they need.
-You need to interpret or translate what they've said.
 There's no correct grouping of feedback here, but students should be prepared to justify their categories.
 Prompt students to explain which categories they have chosen as most important to address and why.

 Share: Once all groups have categorized their feedback ask for a few suggestions of the types of categories they created.